movestore/Template_Python_App/sdk-onboarding.md

 1. create the conda environment by `conda env create -n APP_NAME --file environment.yml`
 1. execute `python sdk.py`
 1. ensure the sdk executes the vanilla template app code.
-Everything works it no error occurs and you see something like _Welcome to the MoveApps Python SDK._
+Everything is set up correctly if no error occurs and you see something like _Welcome to the MoveApps Python SDK._
 1. begin with your app development in `./app/app.py`